 The table below shows confirmed cases of COVID-19 reinfection.
-The first confirmed case of reinfection was reported in Hong Kong on August 24, and six others were reported later that week.
+The first confirmed case of reinfection was reported in Hong Kong on August 24, and 23 others were reported by mid-October.
 Earlier cases of suspected reinfection could not be confirmed due to a lack of data.

 People with SARS-CoV-2, the virus which causes COVID-19, may continue to test positive for several months without being sick or infectious.
 A reinfection is confirmed when testing shows each virus’ genetic makeup is different to a degree which cannot be explained through in-vivo evolution.

-For a timeline of new cases, scroll down.
+For a timeline with detailed information about each case, scroll down.

 Reporting on reinfections is limited.
 If you believe we have missed a case, please let us know by sending us an email at [email protected].
 You can also reach us on Twitter by sending a DM to @BNODesk.